 6. Can I touch up the finish?

 Yes, you can touch up scratches and imperfections as you can on most finishes.
 Most often chips and scratches can be hidden by dabbing stain on the damaged area with an artist brush.
 If the damage is severe it may be a good idea to go back to the base paint, then stain and follow up with polyurethane.
 Perfect touch ups, like most finish repairs, are hard to achieve.

 7. Is the tool the entire secret to wood graining?

 No, there is more to the graining process than just the tool.
 Why?
-First, to arrive at your intended color, it is important that you use the right colored components.
-Second, although you have some latitude with regards to the base coat, we would encourage you to use an alkyd eggshell enamel base paint, such as Old Masters Graining Base, for durability, chip resistance and ease in graining.
+First, to arrive at the intended color, it is important to use the right colored components.
+Second, although there is some latitude with regards to the base coat, we we would encourage using an eggshell or satin sheen coating for durability and ease of graining.
 The stain you use for the actual graining is of utmost importance.
 The Old Masters Wiping and Gel Stain is specially formulated for staining wood and wood graining.
 For wood graining it has the slow drying characteristics needed and stays separated when tooled.
 It also has excellent blending and feathering characteristics.